rux-one/haxgent/README.md

 - OpenAI key
 - nmap-formatter binary

-I am using a NixOS shell (with Deno installed) but the packages are available on any system probably.
+I am using a NixOS shell (with Rust pre-installed) but the packages are available on any system probably.

 `nix-shell -p rustscan nmap-formatter glow pkg-config openssl`